YummyWaffle/ESAD_TGRS/README.md

 For now, the code is completely ok to run, but not easy to read.

-The dataset and checkpoint will be release in next few days (before 2024/6/29).
+The dataset is provided at the following site: https://www.alipan.com/s/L6hxG8NFNKQ, with the password 'kf64'.